roman-milk/roman-milk.github.io/cvsn.md

  ----

  Things are getting interesting.
 How do Ron and Amie fit in?
 Find out more in the next chapter.
 And please remember to vote!
-Report_Story #1